johnamdickson/portfolio-project-2/README.md

 ## UX
-### Site Goals
+### Strategy
 The objective of the site is to create a two player memory card game directed towards young children and their parents.
-The site should give feedback on successful matches.
-It should also  keep track of the scores and feedback the game outcome once all cards are turned over.
-### User Stories
+#### User Stories
 - As an adult user:
   - I want to play a game with my children that challenges their memory and spatial awareness.
   - I want the game to encourage turn taking by giving feedback on which player's turn it is.